TheLocust3/FRC-AI-Engine/README.md

 ### To-Do
  - Update for FIRST Steamworks
  - Finish bindings for the simulator
+ - Write a sample AI to run gears
  - Write algorithms to determine whether to trust vision data or not
  - Write a ton of tests
  - Write loads of bindings so that operations can work on the real robot